 Beginning at Farnham, a town in the heart of Surrey your walk winds its way through the Surrey hills, a landscape that inspired writer Aldous Huxley’s Brave New World.
 Joining the infamous Pilgrims Way, you’ll pass through Runfold Wood Nature reserve where an abundance of wildlife can be spotted and fauna covers the woodland floor.

 From Guildford you’ll be walking on the beautiful chalk grassland of the North Downs.
 As you pass through Sites of Special Scientific Interest (SSSI) look out for views of the Greensand Ridge, the High Weald and the South Downs.

-A challenging 10 mile stint from Westhumble to Merstham reveal some of the best views on the North Downs Way.
-After crossing the river mole by stepping stones you’ll take the challenging climb to Box Hill followed by Reigate Hill.
+A challenging 10 mile stint from Westhumble to Merstham reveal some of the best views on the North Downs Way National Trail.
+After crossing the River Mole by stepping stones, you’ll take the challenging climb to Box Hill followed by Reigate Hill.
 It is well worth the effort and provides panoramic views from the viewing platforms all year round.